cpm-128/budget-tracker/README.md

 <a href="#license"><img src="https://img.shields.io/badge/license-mit-informational"></img></a>

 ## Description
-A budget tracket application that allows for offline acces and functionality.
+A budget tracker application that allows for offline acces and functionality.
 Users are able to add expenses and deposits to their budget with or without a connection.
 When users enter transactions offline, that total is updated once a connection is re-established.

 ### User Story
 AS AN avid traveler